-Written for Kion by Kelsey Hess, CTNC

 The answer, unfortunately, is not so obvious.
 Put simply: It depends.

-When you pose this question to an average health expert, you’ll get some pretty polarizing, absolute-sounding answers...
+When you pose this question to the average health expert, you’ll get some pretty polarizing, absolute-sounding answers...

 - Either a resounding “Yes, everyone should fast!” with no qualifiers that females should consider a different approach.